Loveland, Colorado

-The City of Loveland is the home rule municipality that is the second most populous municipality in Larimer County, Colorado, United States.
+Loveland is a home rule municipality and the second most populous municipality in Larimer County, Colorado, United States.
 Loveland is situated 46 mi north of the Colorado State Capitol in Denver and is the 14th most populous city in Colorado.
-As of the 2020 census the population of Loveland was 76,378.
+As of the 2020 census, the population of Loveland was 76,378.
 The city forms part of the Fort Collins-Loveland Metropolitan Statistical Area and the Front Range Urban Corridor.
 The city's public schools are part of the Thompson R2-J School District.

 History

+The Loveland area was a hub for French fur trappers in the late 18th and early 19th centuries.
 Mariano Medina built the first settlement in the area, Fort Namaqua, in 1858.
 It was a trading post and stage station, and the site is now Namaqua Park.

-Prior to that time it was a hub for French fur trappers dating back to the late 1700s.
+The nearby Big Thompson, Colorado Territory, post office opened on November 12, 1862.
+The Namaqua, Colorado Territory, post office operated from January 28, 1868, until January 3, 1879.
+The Loveland, Colorado Territory, post office operated from April 4, 1872, until January 24, 1873.
+Colorado became a state on August 1, 1876.

-The city was officially founded in 1877 along the newly constructed line of the Colorado Central Railroad, near its crossing of the Big Thompson River.
-It was named in honor of William A.H.
-Loveland, the president of the Colorado Central Railroad.
+Loveland was officially founded in 1877 along the newly constructed line of the Colorado Central Railroad, near its crossing of the Big Thompson River.
+It was named in honor of William A. H. Loveland, the president of the Colorado Central Railroad.
 The city was founded one mile (1.6 km) upstream from the existing small settlement of St. Louis, the buildings of which were moved to the site of Loveland.
+The Big Thompson post office moved to Loveland on January 10, 1878, and the Town of Loveland was incorporated on April 30, 1881.

 For the first half of the 20th century, the town was dependent on agriculture.
 The primary crops in the area were sugar beets and sour cherries.
 In 1901 the Great Western Sugar Company built a factory in Loveland, which remained as a source of employment until its closure in 1977.
 During the late 1920s, the Spring Glade Orchard was the largest cherry orchard west of the Mississippi River.
 At that time the cherry orchards produced more than $1 million worth of cherries per year.
 A series of droughts, attacks of blight, competition from growers in other states (particularly Michigan), and finally a killer freeze destroyed the industry.
 By the late 1960s, cherries were no longer farmed at scale, although orchards remained in southeast Loveland and nearby Masonville into the 1990s.
 In the late 20th century, the economy diversified with the arrival of manufacturing facilities by Hewlett-Packard, Teledyne, and Hach, a water quality analysis equipment manufacturer.
 A new medical center has added a substantial amount of employment in that sector.